Meet Our Team

 I have worked for Cloverleaf Advocacy since 2005.
 I have had various roles within the organisation, starting with Kirklees User Voice which was a Mental Health project, followed by the Teazel project, advising people on benefits and debt and on the Kirklees Local Involvement Network (LINK) as a Development Worker.

 At present I am a Coordinator for Operation Demist which is a Mental Health project and Volunteer Recruitment within Cloverleaf.
-I am also employed as an Involvement Worker on our new Carers Count service.
+I am also employed as an Involvement Worker on our Carers Count service.

 I am a father of two and enjoy playing and watching football and on occasions play snooker with friends.
 Guess which team I support?
 Clue: You’ll never walk alone